 The first step to beating cancer is knowing you have it.
 The earlier you discover the disease, the more likely you may receive treatment and have a positive outcome.
 Galleri is a new cancer screening test that can detect disease earlier than ever before.
 This means you can take full control of your health.
 Catch cancer in its early stages before symptoms appear and treatment becomes more difficult.

-Currently, there are only a few forms of cancer screening available that catch the disease early: colonoscopies for the colon, mammograms for breast cancer, pap smears for cervical cancer, CT scans for lung cancer, PSA blood tests for prostate cancer, and skin exams for skin cancer.
+Currently, there are only a few forms of cancer screening available that catch the disease early: colonoscopies for the colon, mammograms for breast cancer, PAP smears for cervical cancer, CT scans for lung cancer, PSA blood tests for prostate cancer, and skin exams for skin cancer.
 Other cancers are often detected late, or by accident.
 Later-stage cancers are more likely to result in death or a more taxing treatment.

 Galleri is the preferred early cancer detection method because it can screen for 40 different cancers.
 Find out what type of cancer you have, where it is in your body, and how aggressive it is.
 Doctors and patients trust Galleri because it shows a 99% accuracy in detecting various early-stage cancers.